openSIL/unit_test_framework/documentation/UnitTestFramework.rst

 The openSIL unit test (UT) framework is a wrapper around the open-source `CMocka <https://cmocka.org/>`_ library.
-The wrapper adds desired functionality that the standalone library does not provide like test configurations, unified tost logging, and status tracking.
+The wrapper adds desired functionality that the standalone library does not provide like test configurations, unified test logging, and status tracking.

 The openSIL unit test framework has the following goals: